 11 – The number of years in a row that South Africa hosted the event between 1999 and 2009.

-14 – The number of teams who will compete in this year’s COSAFA Under-20 Championships in Lesotho, including guest nation DR Congo.
+12 – The number of teams who are likely to compete in this year’s COSAFA Under-20 Championships.

 1983 – The first time a regional competition was staged for junior teams.
 It was won by Zambia.